openequella/openequella.github.io/guides/RestAPIGuide.md

 ## Institutions

 Institutions can be viewed and edited on the special institution API endpoint.
 Note that this endpoint is based on the administration URL as it cannot be tied to any specific institution.
-E.g. if the EQUELLA web page that lists institutions can be found at http://equelladev:8080/institutions.do then the REST endpoint for institution management will be found at http://equelladev:8080/api/institution.
+E.g. if the openEQUELLA web page that lists institutions can be found at http://equelladev:8080/institutions.do then the REST endpoint for institution management will be found at http://equelladev:8080/api/institution.

 Requests that attempt to manipulate institutions require that the system_token be included in the request under the X-Authorization header. i.e.:
 ```